The Economic Empowerment Sector seeks to provide direct support to people to increase income and living standards.

 The program aims to further enhance support in contributing towards the resilience of IDPs and refugees and building coherence between host and guest communities.

-As well as employability opportunities and support economic stability of individuals by supporting their resilience.
+As well as, employment opportunities and supporting the economic stability of individuals by supporting their resilience.

 The economic empowerment program is: